- 2019 Restart Update

 I retired at the end of January 2015, and in preparation, purchased a 1983 BMW R100RS motorcycle for my third rebuild/restoration project.
 I figured I ought to have a motorcycle project out in “Brook’s Garage” to help orient me to my new life-style.

 Please be advised that there is no representation of the accuracy of any of the information presented on these web pages relative to BMW motorcycle maintenance or modification and that the material is presented for information purposes only.
 In no case will I be held liable for injury or damage (consequential or otherwise) resulting from or arising out of alterations you make to your motorcycle.
 The reader should recognize that motorcycling is a dangerous activity that can result in injury or death, and that the alterations portrayed on these web pages can and will change the behavior and performance of your motorcycle, possibly with fatal results.
 You are encouraged to seek qualified assistance before undertaking any of the procedures outlined here, and are here by notified that, should you decide to proceed, you do so at your own risk.

 2019 Restart Update

-Since I now have a restored first year RS, I was not as excited about rebuilding this 1983 RT as when I first acquired it.
-After some months of reflection I decided to do a resto-mod of this RS into the RT configuration with a number of modifications and improvements.
-I renamed this project the 1983 R100RS/T build.
+Since I now have a restored first year RS, I was not as excited about rebuilding this 1983 RS as when I first acquired it.
+After some months of reflection I decided to do a resto-mod and convert the bike into the RT configuration with a number of modifications and improvements.
+I renamed this project the 1983 R100RS->RT build.

 The R100RS was an innovative motorcycle when BMW introduced it in 1977.
 I loved it when I first saw one, and it’s been on my list of candidate project bikes since I finished the restoration of my wife’s 1973 R75/5 on July 4, 2014.